-An angiogram is a procedure that uses an X-ray image to show us what the inside of an artery or vein looks like.
-Contrast material (dye) is injected into the artery or vein through a catheter to outline the inside of the vessel.
+An angiogram is procedure using X-rays and a special dye (contrast), to image blood vessels both arteries and veins.
+The contrast (dye), is injected into the artery or vein through a catheter to outline the inside of the vessel.
 An x-ray is taken at the time of injection showing the picture on a screen.

 It is a gold standard method of determining if a vessel has any narrowing/ blockage or ballooning in the walls of the artery or vein.

 - The procedure is conducted in our “Cath Lab” , which is a theatre with a specialised x-ray machine.

 - You will be awake during the procedure but may be lightly sedated.